Flora Municipality: Lighthouses

 The waters around Florø are dangerous and exposed.
 Three lighthouses were built in the fairways to the town at an early date.
-Two of them, Stabben Lighthouse and Kvanhovden Lighthouse are now automated and unmanned.
-The third and largest, Ytterøyane Lighthouse, is still manned.
+Two of them, Stabben Lighthouse and Kvanhovden Lighthouse are now automated and unstaffed.
+The third and largest, Ytterøyane Lighthouse, is still staffed.
 There are many shallow areas in the waters west of Florø.
 Several shipwrecks are located beneath these waters, which attract divers.

 Sports

 Local sport teams include Florø TIF and Florø SK.